fred-luckham-rebura/Terraform/README.md

 # Terraform

-This repo is my personal Terraform templates, for use across various platforms I use.
+This repo is my personal Terraform templates, for use across various platforms.

 ## AWS